Distribution Free Prediction Sets for Node Classification

 \subsection{Experimental Setup}

 In each experiment, we sample a batch of evaluation nodes and construct a $1-\alpha$ probability prediction set { for each evaluation node} using NAPS as described in Section \ref{sec:naps}, as well as using a naive application of APS calibrated among all the nodes { not in the evaluation set}.
 We then report the empirical coverage, average prediction set size and average size of the prediction set given that the set contains the true label across all nodes.

 For each experiment we sample 1000 nodes randomly from the nodes in the test set, and we perform 100 repetitions of the experiment {(see Appendix \ref{app:eval_cp} for a justification of this approach)}.
 We only apply our method to large connected components from the test set following the discussion in Section \ref{sec:naps} (see Appendix \ref{app:dataset} for details on the datasets and the test set construction procedure).
-We apply our method to {three} popular node classification datasets, namely Reddit2 and Flickr introduced in \cite{graphsaint-iclr20} {and Amazon Computers introduced in \cite{pitfalls}}.
-We apply two variants of two popular GNN models, namely GraphSAGE \cite{sage} with the mean and max aggregators, and the ShaDow \cite{shaDow} subgraph sampling scheme with GraphSAGE and GCN \cite{gcn} layers.
-The results are displayed in Tables \ref{tab:Reddit2}, \ref{tab:Flickr} and \ref{tab:Amazon} respectively.
-We see across all models on {all three} datasets, NAPS produces well calibrated, tight prediction sets, while the naive application of APS tends to overcover and produces wider prediction sets.